Kornstalx/V-Rising-Server-Watchdog/README.md

-Server watchdog to auto-login during specified hours Contains user modifiable hotkeys.
+Server watchdog to auto-login during specified hours.
+Contains user modifiable hotkeys.

 NOT TESTED ON LATEST VERSION, THIS WAS WRITTEN AT RELEASE